Stanley, Falkland Islands

-Stanley is represented by five of the eight elected members of the Legislative Assembly of the Falkland Islands, Stacy Bragger, Barry Elsby, Mark Pollard, Roger Spink and Leona Vidal Roberts.
+Stanley is represented by five of the eight elected members of the Legislative Assembly of the Falkland Islands: Stacy Bragger, Barry Elsby, Mark Pollard, Roger Spink, and Leona Vidal Roberts.
 An elected Town Council of Stanley existed from 1948 to 1973.

 On 14 June 2022, Stanley received letters patent, formally awarding it city status.

 Facilities and infrastructure

 Stanley is the main shopping centre on the islands and the hub of East Falkland's road network.
 Attractions include the Falkland Islands Museum, Government House—built in 1845 and home to the Governor of the Falkland Islands—and a golf course, as well as a whale-bone arch, a totem pole, several war memorials and the shipwrecks in its harbour.
 The Falkland Islands Company owns several shops.
 Stanley has four pubs, 11 hotels and guesthouses, three restaurants, a fish and chip shop and the main tourist office.
 There are three churches, including the Anglican Christ Church Cathedral, the southernmost Anglican cathedral in the world, and the Roman Catholic St. Mary's Church.
 A bomb disposal unit in the town is a legacy of the Falklands War.

-The town hall serves as a post office, philatelic bureau, law court and dance hall.
+The town hall serves as a post office, philatelic bureau, law court, and dance hall.
 The police station also contains the islands' only prison, with capacity for 13 inmates.

 The community centre includes a swimming pool (the only public one in the islands), a sports centre, and school.
-A grass football pitch is located by the community centre and hosts regular games.
+A grass football pitch is located by the community centre.
 A separate building houses the college of further education and the library.
+A new sports centre is under construction to the south of the town centre, next to a newly-laid floodlit all-weather pitch.

 Stanley Racecourse, located on the west side of Stanley, holds a two-day horse racing meeting every year on 26 and 27 December.
 The Christmas races have been held here for over 100 years.

 Stanley Golf Course has an 18-hole course and a club house.
 It is also located to the west of Stanley.

 King Edward VII Memorial Hospital is the islands' main hospital, with doctors' practice and surgery, radiology department, dental surgery and emergency facilities.

 The Port Stanley Airport operates internal flights, and scheduled international passenger flights operate from the RAF Mount Pleasant military airbase.

-Several bus and taxi companies operate out of Stanley.

 Stanley is also home to the Falkland Islands Radio Station (FIRS), the Stanley office of the British Antarctic Survey, and the office of the weekly Penguin News newspaper.

-A nursery and garden centre is also here, in whose greenhouses some of the islands' vegetables are grown.